 Tuition for the workshops is $1000 (which includes all four days).
 We offer an early registration discount -- register by December 31, 2020, and tuition is reduced to $800.
 We also offer a group discount -- any organization that registers five participants can include a sixth participant for free.
 The final registration deadline is February 2, 2021.

-Sign up for the workshops.
-Your registration is not complete until payment is received.
+Registration is closed Your registration is not complete until payment is received.

 You can pay online by either check or credit card or you can mail in a check.